tkareine/VCardImport/README.md

 A contact record with one matching name in the address book is considered a candidate for possible changes in record fields.
-The app marks a single-value-field (such as the job title) for addition if the record has no existing value for it.
-For multi-value-fields (such as phone numbers), any field with nonexisting values gets marked for addition.
-The labels of multi-value-fields are ignored.
+The app marks a single-value-field (such as the job title) for addition if the record in the address book has no existing value for it.
+For multi-value-fields (such as phone numbers), any field with nonexisting values in the address book gets marked for addition.
+The labels of multi-value-fields are not compared.

 If there are multiple name matches for an imported contact record, the app ignores the record.